 It includes costs related to the maintenance of the products kept at the warehouse.
 It will consist of all those expenses which are incurred to maintain the quality of the product and to keep them in good condition.

 #4 – Direct Selling Expenses

-A manufacturer may incur expenses directly in relation to selling the product or in order to attract customers to buy the products.
+A manufacturer may incur expenses directly in relation to selling the product or to attract customers to buy the products.
 Examples of such expenses include a salary of marketing personnel (only who are involved in targeting customer sales), training costs, office expenses necessary for sales, etc.

 #5 – Advertisement Expenses

 Advertisement expenses also form part of the distribution costs.
-Such cost helps a manufacturer especially to develop its presence in new areas.
-Examples may include amounts spent on advertisements done by way of hoardings, newspapers, media channels and so on.
+Such cost helps a manufacturer, especially to develop its presence in new areas.
+Examples may include amounts spent on advertisements done by way of hoardings, newspapers, media channels, and so on.

 #6 – Managerial Personnel Cost